-- 1) Compulsory training which is the Company tailored for each position/employee. - 2) Career training which is a special course.
+- Compulsory training which is the Company tailored for each position/employee such as new employee orientation and anti-corruption policy - 2) Career training which is a special course.
 Employees can apply for, including outsourced institutions, for specific development.

 Training is one of the Key Performance Indicators (KPIs) and will be used for employee evaluation standards.
 Each employee is evaluated during the fourth quarter of every year.